GiuseppeTT/peanubudget-infrastructure/README.md

 ### ...
 Perform local operations

 There is a list of useful scripts for local operations in the `script/` folder.
 Assuming you are at the project root folder, you can execute the script `script-name.sh` with the `. script/script-name.sh` command.
+Just make sure to read the script file before executing it as there may be additional instructions.

 ## Repository structure